 - Operational templates or tools

-- Technical documentation or API
+- Technical or API documentation

 - ROI report or business case